PatrickKyei/exception/_posts/2022-07-12-sunshine-to-sunrise.md

 That serves as a period for reflection and a chance for us to rest our exhausted bodies at times.

-When there is something about the following day that you are eagerly anticipating, you watch for the sunrise.
+When there is something about the following day that you are excited about, you watch for the sunrise.

 That is what I have been watching out for every day.
 The **Sunshine** that renews my spirit and gives me the strength to face whatever the day brings.
 That sunshine is what you are.